IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### includes

-A link from this Range to an Annotation Collection that includes the Annotations of content resources for the Range.
+A link from this Range to an Annotation Collection that includes the "transcribing" Annotations of content resources for the Range.
 Clients might use this to present content to the user from a different Canvas when interacting with the Range, or to jump to the next part of the Range within the same Canvas.

-The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and the `type` _MUST_ be `Annotation Collection`.
+The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and the `type` _MUST_ be `AnnotationCollection`.

  * A Range _MAY_ have the `includes` property.<br/>
    Clients _MAY_ process `includes` on a Range.